Root operators, root groups and retractions: preliminaries

+In the Bruhat-Tits case the first item can be deduced from the Bruhat decomposition and the second is a consequence of the Iwasawa decomposition.
+However, it is not hard to see that one can prove these two statements directly from the definition of affine buildings and their spherical buildings at infinity.

-Let in the following $\alpha$ be a half-apartment\footnote{In \cite{Ronan} or \cite{AffineWeiss} half-apartments in spherical buildings are referred to as \emph{roots}.}, of $\bound A$ in the spherical building $\bound X$ at infinity of $X$.
-Define $U_\alpha$, the \emph{root group} of $\alpha$, to be the subgroup of the full automorphism group of $\bound X$ that fixes every chamber having a panel contained in $\alpha\smallsetminus\bound\alpha$.
-For a Weyl chamber $C$ in $X$ let $U_C$ be the product of all root groups $U_\alpha$, where $\alpha$ contains $\bound C$.
-Thus the group $U$ from above satisfies
+\begin{definition} [(products of) root groups] Let in the following $\alpha$ be a half-apartment of $\bound A$ in the spherical building $\bound X$ at infinity of $X$.
+Define the \emph{root group} $U_\alpha$ of $\alpha$ to be the subgroup of the full automorphism group of $\bound X$ that fixes every chamber having a panel contained in $\alpha\smallsetminus\bound\alpha$.